woywoy123/AnalysisG/docs/source/generators/analysis.rst

 The Analysis Generator
 **********************

-The Analysis class is a module of the framework and serves as the main interface, which unifies all modules within the framework into one interface.
+The Analysis class is a composite module of the framework and unifies all sub-modules into a single interface.
-It is composed of several generator modules and binds for instance the event, graph and selection generation together as a chained pipeline.
+Some of these sub-modules include, the **EventGenerator**, **GraphGenerator**, **SelectionGenerator** and **Optimizer**.
-This class can also be used to generate and automate **Condor**/**DAGman** scripting, further simplifying a given analysis pipeline.
+This class has also been designed to work with the **Condor** submission class, which automates the scripting of job submissions using **DAGMAN**.

-This class has a large number of parameters, so it is advised to study this part of the documentation carefully, such that it's tools can be used as effectively as possible.
+The class has several tunable parameters, these are briefly described under the **SampleTracer** documentation.

 Generating Events from EventTemplates:
 ______________________________________